neonmik/Wave-Machine-Firmware/README.md

         - Feature: Add a setting for patterns - so that its not just straight Quarter/Sixteenth notes etc. Think 90's/00's timberland synths
         - Feature: Add a swing feature.
         - Feature: Add back Chord Arp - will work great with patterns too.
-        - Feature: Add proper Latch/Hold - add a timer within sustain that trakcs us/ms/sampleClockTick, it removes the last lot and adds the new lot.
-Probably like the button timer.

         - Feature: Add a function to quantize the Arp. could be that notes don't get updated until the counter resets, or just the next time the beat has changed.

         - Bug: To do with Hold diverting add notes to only refresh - With Hold/Latch engaged (only): If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.